 Cons: Requires a bit of learning curve to get a handle on the software.

 3. Cricut EasyPress

-Press a vinyl sticker onto just about any fabric in seconds with the Cricut EasyPress, which is portable, easy to use and comes with built-in safety features.
+Press a vinyl sticker onto just about any fabric in seconds with the EasyPress, which is portable, easy to use and comes with built-in safety features.

-Pros: With a pro-level performance and a safety base that has an auto-shutoff feature, the Cricut EasyPress has a 9-inch x 9-inch ceramic-coated heat plate that presses your iron-on project in 60 seconds or less.
-The temperature and time can be adjusted base on the material and size of the vinyl, with the Cricut not leaving the same hotspot on the fabric that comes with using a household iron.
+Pros: With a pro-level performance and a safety base that has an auto-shutoff feature, the EasyPress has a 9-inch x 9-inch ceramic-coated heat plate that presses your iron-on project in 60 seconds or less.
+The temperature and time can be adjusted base on the material and size of the vinyl, with the EasyPress not leaving the same hotspot on the fabric that comes with using a household iron.